Tumie-Matlou/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ![linked lists drawio](https://user-images.githubusercontent.com/123845948/229366657-dff005c4-def4-4764-8a84-3856b23e2d0b.png)

 - "Why not use arrays?", one would ask.
-Singly linked structures have perks that arrays do not have, especialy when wanting to insert or delete fractions of data.
-See the table below by geeksforgeeks.org for differences.
+Linked lists have perks that Arrays do not, especialy when wanting to insert or delete fractions of data.
+- See the table below by geeksforgeeks.org for differences.

 |ARRAYS        | LINKED LISTS   |
 |:------------:|:--------------:|